 To read his story, visit:

-To watch his oral history interview from June 16, 2000, visit:
+To watch his oral history interviews, visit:

 To read about Merrill’s Marauders, visit: